mithom/streamlabs_rpgGame/README.md

 self addition: while being attacked, cannot attack someone who isn't in your combat already -> for each combat group, only 1 person can defend/counter/flee default currency

+self addition: add monsters in location.json, select a random monsted if someones dies for in the message

+addition: after a kill, you can select a class to specialise, maybe even t2 classes for second kills

 addition: add friends, being in same zone as a friend reduces death chance.
 Friends duel for fun (or piecoins) not until death